Marienberg Fortress: Prehistory and Middle-Ages

 No mention is made of any fortification on Marienberg until, in the 13th century, the Prince-Bishops of Würzburg moved their residence to Marienberg.
 Beginning around 1200, medieval fortifications were constructed on the hill.
-Under Bishop Konrad von Querfurt Saint Mary's became the court chapel of the See.
+Under Bishop Konrad von Querfurt, Saint Mary's became the court chapel of the See.
 He and Bishop Hermann von Lobdeburg built what is today known as the Bergfried and the first palas.
 Lobdeburg used the castle as a temporary residence in 1242.
-Only after relations between the bishop and the people of the town - who supported the Emperor against their bishop - deteriorated in 1253, did he move his court permanently to the fortress.
+After relations between the bishop and the people of the town – who supported the Emperor against their bishop – deteriorated in 1253, he moved his court permanently to the fortress.
 His successors remained there until the 18th century.
 Relations between bishop and town were fraught and the main reason for keeping an armed contingent stationed in the fortress.
 After 1308, the palas was enlarged under Bishop Andreas von Gundelfingen with construction paid for by the townspeople to compensate their liege lord for a riot that year.
 Since access to water was at a premium on the hill and earlier attempts to link the fortress to a spring at Höchberg were less than satisfactory, the Tiefer Brunnen ("deep well", going down 100 metres) was dug inside the fortress.
 The reign of Bishop Otto II. von Wolfskeel saw the construction of an additional ring of fortifications.
 In 1373, the burghers of Würzburg attacked the fortress with catapults whilst the fortress fired back with blackpowder weapons, the first documented use of guns in Würzburg.
 The first half of the 15th century saw a decline of the Hochstift and construction on the fortress mostly ceased.
-Only after 1466, under Bishop Rudolf von Scherenberg were more fortifications and the Scherenbergtor added, as well as some towers and outbuildings.
+Only after 1466, under Bishop Rudolf von Scherenberg, were more fortifications and the Scherenbergtor added, as well as some towers and outbuildings.